Cldfire/nvml-wrapper/nvml-wrapper-sys/README.md

 ## Compilation

-This dependency should be a no-effort addition to your `Cargo.toml`.
 The NVML library comes with the NVIDIA drivers and is essentially present on any system with a functioning NVIDIA graphics card.

-This crate should take care of correctly finding and linking to the NVML library on both Windows and Linux; if it does not, please file an issue.
+The compilation steps vary between Windows and Linux, however.

+### Windows

+The NVML library dll can be found at `%ProgramW6432%\NVIDIA Corporation\NVSMI\` (which is `C:\Program Files\NVIDIA Corporation\NVSMI\` on my machine).
+You will need to add this folder to your `PATH` in order to have everything work properly at runtime.

+### Linux

+// TODO

 ## Rustc Support